ForomePlatform/anfisa/doc/dev/appcfg/solution_py.rst

 *Note*: to prevent mistakes in usage of solution items of different types, name of any solution item must be unique between all names of solution items.

 Solution packs should be defined in process before work with any dataset.
-Creation of dataset is simple:
+Solution pack object should be created, filled with solutions and then registered:

 ::